mikevonwang/rhaetia/README.md

   // This object will be available to every matched ReactElement as this.props const element_props = {
     data: this.state,
-    router: this.router,
     key: 'MyElement',
   };

-  // This Boolean is used by Rhaetia to decide whether a user should be able to view a route or not const is_logged_in = this.state.is_logged_in;
+  // This boolean is used by Rhaetia to decide whether a user should be able to view a route or not const is_logged_in = this.state.is_logged_in;

   let child = this.router.match(element_props, is_logged_in);

   // If the user is allowed to view the matched route, then setState() is called.
-Otherwise, the app kicks the user out to a route they are allowed to see. if (child === 1) {
+Otherwise, the app
+  // kicks the user out to a route they are allowed to see. if (child === 1) {
     this.router.replace('/login');
   }